 Drawing upon the profound sense of place of the landscape of East Anglia, Waterlog was a multi-faceted exhibition project featuring a series of specially-commissioned works by some of Britain’s most compelling contemporary artists.
 Composed of a series of actual and imaginary journeys, Waterlog also invoked the digressive literary style of the German-born writer W.G.
 Sebald, whose books, such The Rings of Saturn, offer vivid reflections on the history and geography of the region he made his home before his untimely death in 2001.

-30 January – 24 June 2007
+Sainsbury Centre for Visual Arts: 30 January – 24 June 2007

-3 February – 15 April 2007
+Norwich Castle Museum and Art Gallery: 3 February – 15 April 2007

-15 September 2007 – 13 January 2008
+The Collection, Lincoln: 15 September 2007 – 13 January 2008

 Waterlog was conceived and developed by Film and Video Umbrella, with the collaboration of Norwich Castle Museum and Art Gallery; The Collection, Lincoln; and the Sainsbury Centre for Visual Arts, University of East Anglia.